KoljaB/Linguflex/README.md

 ## Picture Search 🔍🖼️
 ´picture_search´
 - Function: Searches the Internet for a picture and displays it.
-- Note: Requires a [Google API Key](https://console.cloud.google.com) with clearance for the Custom Search API and a [CX Key](https://cse.google.com/cse/all).
+- Note: Requires a [Google API Key](https://console.cloud.google.com) with clearance for the Custom Search API and a [CX Key](https://cse.google.com/cse/all) in config.txt or environment variables LINGU_GOOGLE_API_KEY and LINGU_GOOGLE_CX_KEY

 **Example:**
 - *"Show a picture of Salvador Dali"*